yeeeyoooduck/yeeeyoooduck/README.md

 -->

 # Hi i'm Alexander 👋
-HTML/CSS Developer with an experience of 1 year.
+HTML/CSS Developer with an experience of 2 years, during this time I have succeeded in developing websites.
+In addition, I am engaged in design.